-After a busy summer with a return to Des Moines Metro Opera to sing Pong in Turandot and Maintop in Billy Budd, and a company debut with Berkshire Opera Festival as Scarmuccio in Ariadne auf Naxos, Chris Carr’s 2017-2018 season includes performances of Nick in La Fanciulla del West in a debut with Virginia Opera.
+After making his role debut as Cavaradossi in Tosca with Opera on the Avalon during the summer, Chris Carr’s 2018-2019 season includes his Austin Opera debut as Rodrigo in Otello, and he debuts the role of Tamino in Die Zauberflöte with the Dubuque Symphony.
+Last season, the tenor returned to Des Moines Metro Opera to sing Pong in Turandot and Maintop in Billy Budd, appeared with the Berkshire Opera Festival as Scarmuccio in Ariadne auf Naxos, and sang Nick in La Fanciulla del West in a debut with Virginia Opera.

 After several seasons performing as a baritone in some of the country’s most respected houses and festivals, in the summer of 2015 Mr. Carr made a successful transition to tenor repertoire.
 He made his company debut with Arizona Opera in 2013 as part of the Marion Roose Pullin Opera Studio.
 While there he performed many roles including, Eugene Onegin in Eugene Onegin, Malatesta in Don Pasquale, and Schaunard in La bohème.
 In February of 2014 Mr. Carr was announced the recipient of the Igor Gorin Memorial Award.
 That year he made his debut at The Glimmerglass Festival where he sang, among other assignments, Billy Bigelow in Carousel, and Washington National Opera where he sang The Pilot in The Little Prince.